felipetovarhenao/bell-tutorials/public/markdown/01_helloworld.md

 > Everything we print will be preceded by `bach.eval •` since, under the hood, this is the name of the _Max_ object that runs our _bell_ code.

+---

-## Exercise 1: Customize Your Output
+## Exercise: Customize Your Output

 1. Try changing the symbol inside the `print` function.
 Replace `"hello world"` with: